 For more information or to give this app a try, visit the website.

 Smiling Minds App

-Another application that is popular for children as young as 7 is the Smiling Mind app.
-This app is available through the Apple app store as well as the Google Play store and is free to download and use.
+Another application that is popular for children as young as seven is the Smiling Mind app.
+This app is available through the Apple app store as well as the Google Play store.
+It is free to download and use.

 If you’d like to check out the reviews for this app or learn more about it, visit the website.

 If you’d like to use a video to help your kids learn how to practice mindfulness, the “Mindfulness Exercises for Kids: Still Quiet Place Video” is a great resource.
 This animated video can help students learn how to go to a “still quiet place.”

 Check out the video here, and scroll down to the link below the video to see more activities from GoZen.com.